• Home

 Tulai Lungum (Kashmir)

-The goal is to pull the other player (or players) off balance while maintaining your own stance.
+The goal is to put the other player (or players) off balance while maintaining your own stance.

 Rules